Research Safety Resources & Documents

 Risk Assessment for Chemical Hazards

-When should a Risk Assessment for Chemical Hazards be done?
+Initiating a Risk Assessment for Chemical Hazards

 UBC Safety & Risk Services (SRS) developed a Risk Assessment Guide (PDF) that explains the steps involved in writing a risk assessment.